akoidan/node-db-migration/README.md

 What this package does is:
  - creates a database table `migrations` (you can configure it with `migrationTable`) that keeps a track on all migration scripts
  - scans directory for `.sql` files
- - orders sql files by date and executes it sequentially if they weren't executed before
+ - orders sql files by date pattern and executes it sequentially if they weren't executed before
  - marks sql files as executed in database
  - if sql execution fails it saves the exception to database and prevents further migration until you resolve it manually

 ### To get started:
  - npm install `node-db-migration`
  - create the directory with sql migrations somewhere.
 You can configure it with `directoryWithScripts`
- - put all .sql migration files there with the name `date-name.sql`, where date is some kind of date format e.g. 201705231245-add-pets-table.sql.
-You can configure it with `dateFormat`
+ - put all `.sql` migration files there and name them as `date-name.sql`, e.g. `201705231245-add-pets-table.sql`.
+You can configure date format it with `dateFormat`.
  - integrate the code bellow into your project:

 ```javascript